-New opera tells little-known story of Canadian nurses killed in WWI boat sinking
+Canadian nurses killed in WWI hospital ship sinking commemorated in opera

-It was the deadliest Canadian naval disaster of the Great War, but the story has been largely forgotten.
-Now composer Stephanie Martin and playwright Paul Ciufo want to tell the story to a new audience, 100 years later.
+It was the deadliest Canadian naval disaster of the First World War, but the story has been largely forgotten.
+This year, composer Stephanie Martin and playwright Paul Ciufo commemorated the nurses in a new opera.

 It was supposed to be a reprieve.
 It ended in tragedy.